 If something is just plain cool, you gotta let people know about it, right?
 Yes!
 These sites don't really, or more precisely, don't completely fall into any of the set categories, but you need to see them.

 To tell you the truth, I don't really know why GuitarShredShow.com was created, but it's super cool nonetheless 🙂 It's hard to describe, you'll just have to see for yourself!

 Playing along to your favorite songs is much funner than playing just your guitar, that's why GuitarBackingTrack.com was created.
 You'll be able to download the guitar backing tracks to thousands of really famous songs.
 Some backing tracks are better, some are worse, as this is a community based site as well, where people can send in their backing tracks.

 WikiLoops.com is a site where you can download all sorts of backing tracks and loops created by other people.
 Unlike GuitarBackingTrack.com, these backing tracks are not song specific.
-You have a great search form, where you can pick your genre, time signature, tempo, and be presented with free backing tracks you can use as you see fit.
-The only thing I'm really missing from the search form is a musical key selection option, so if I want to get a backing track in the key of A, this would not be possible at the moment.
-Maybe they'll add this feature.
+You have a great search form, where you can pick your genre, time signature, tempo, key, and be presented with free backing tracks you can use as you see fit.

 All right, that's my time, not it's your turn.
 Which sites did I miss?
-Please leave them in the comments below.
-Make sure you leave at least 1-2 paragraph long description of why you think your proposed site should be on this list.
+If you think there are any other guitar related websites which are TRULY great, leave them in the comments below.
+Make sure you leave at least a 2 paragraph long description of why you think your proposed site should be on this list.